EnricoPicci/scopone-ng-react/README.md

 The commands to launch the standard Gorilla WebSocket server are the main packages found as subfolders in `server/src/cmd`.

+### Launch the Gorilla WebSocket server in debug mode

+The Gorilla WebSocket server can be launched in debug mode from within VSCode.

+Launch VSCode from within the workspace folder `scopone-ng-react` and open in VSCode one of the commands that launch the server (the commands can be found in `server/src/cmd`).

+Then go to the `Run and Debug` view of VSCode and launch the configuration named `Launch (scopone-ng-react)`.
+This command launches the server in debug mode.
+In this mode it is possible to add breackpoints in the server code.
+Such breakpoints will interrupt the execution of the server commands which are triggered by the clients which are connected.

+In other words, once the server is run in debug mode, any client can connect to the server (on 8080 port as default) and then start interacting with it as normal.
+Once any command issued by any client hits a breackpoint, the server execution is interrupted and we can step through the code execution.

+The configuration of the debug mode can be found in `scopone-ng-react/launch.json`.

 ### WebSocket server deployed as AWS Lambda function

 In case we deploy the WebSocket server as AWS Lambda function, the entry point of the server application is the `main` function in the `main.go` file in `src/server/srvlambda` folder.